chndnbhrdwj/JustEat/README.md

 * I should be able to find restaurants in my area
 * I should be able to filter the results based on cuisine
 * I should be able to filter the restaurant by its name

 ##Platform
-The test has been implemented using
+Test has been implemented using
 * Mac
 * Java
 * Selenium
 * Maven
 * Intelli J Idea

 ##Instructions for execution
 * Machine with Java 1.8 installed is required for execution.
 * Tests are implemented for google chrome, chromedriver (for mac) is bundled within the project for quick execution.